As a university with a diverse student population, we have a strong commitment to inclusion in learning and teaching.

 We have developed a framework for an inclusive curriculum (ICF), based on six principles.
 It aims to ensure that inclusive practice is present in all of our teaching and is not simply a ‘bolt on’.
 Much of the framework is based on the premise that excellence in our learning, teaching and assessment practice will foster inclusivity, whereas poor practice will adversely impinge on disadvantaged groups.
 The ICF, incorporated into our Active Curriculum Framework, forms part of our institutional curriculum change programme delivered through the CDI (Course Design Intensive) process.
 To further support the ICF and our ongoing commitment to improving assessment and feedback, special focus is paid to Inclusive Assessment.

 Learn how to make documents accessible and integrate an inclusive approach into your teaching.
-We also examine disparate elements of classroom practice and highlight the Inclusive Teaching Practices Canvas site.
 Open our drop down menus below for more information on each area:

 For information on how to create accessible Word, PowerPoint or PDF documents, please download the relevant guide: